 In the video we referred to Peter's vision, his experience with a group of Gentile believers, and his subsequent theological reformation in which his understanding of who was welcome in the kingdom of God just as they are was broadened.
 These events take place in Chapters 10.
 In chapter 11 Peter reports to the Church in Jerusalem what he saw.
 The church was stunned - 'When they heard these things they fell silent.
 And they glorified God, saying, “Then to the Gentiles also God has granted repentance that leads to life.'"
 In the following years, this becomes a heated issue in the early church culminating in the decision by the church leaders in Jerusalem (in Acts 15) to officially declare that the Gentiles were welcome in the Church just as they were - without having to convert to Judaism and become circumcised first.

 This story inspired us to be open to reconsider assumptions we'd been raised with concerning what God had to say about LGBTQ people.
 It was scripture that encouraged us to allow the modern world we live in to challenge our Biblical interpretations.
 If Peter, who walked with Jesus, could have been so blind in his interpretation of Scripture regarding Gentiles, was it possible that we also could be similarly blinded regarding LGBTQ people in our time?
-Is it possible that God is saying "What God has made clean, do not call common"?
+Was it possible that God was telling us,"What God has made clean, do not call common"?
 (Acts 10:15)

 On the experiences of LGBTQ people:

 Questions we've been asking: What is the definition of homosexual?
 Does it have to do with behavior or orientation?
 If someone says they're gay - what are the implications of that statement?
 (Are they always referring to lifestyle / behavioral choices, or just their attractions / orientation?)
 If the answer is just "orientation", can a person be gay and Christian (even with traditional interpretations on the gay issue)?
 If orientations / attractions are not inherently sinful - how might closeted gay teens in our churches be impacted by our insistence that gays are "living a lifestyle of sin"?
 What sort of life would you have if you couldn't have your partner (or, if single, the freedom and hope to one day find and choose a partner)?
 Have ex-gay ministries achieved any meaningful success in changing orientation?
-Are their gay families out there bearing good fruit and not showing the bad fruit/consequences of sin (any more than other families)?
+Are there gay families bearing good fruit and not showing the bad fruit/consequences of sin (any more than other families)?
 If so, what challenges might this fact pose to my biblical worldview?

 Torn: Rescuing the Gospel from the Gays-vs.-Christians Debate